jbreckmckye/learning-haskell/haskell-book/chapter-1-notes.md

  -> (3 .
 2)
  -> 6

-(this helps explain why HS functions work in a partially applied style)
+(this helps explain how HS functions work in a partially applied style)

 HANDLING MULTIPLE ARGUMENTS